FREQUENTLY ASKED QUESTIONS

 Is the course closed to non-participants?

-If I wanted to do a “run a lap / walk a lap” system, would that be allowed or would I clog things up for those that are really serious about this sort of thing?
+If I wanted to do a "run a lap/walk a lap" system, would that be ok?
+Or am I clogging up the course for those who are "serious" about this sort of thing?

 Not at all!
 In fact, we expect to have a lot of walkers – especially during the second half of the event.
 No issues here.
 As always, stay to the right and let faster folks pass you.